Owners expect capital items to justify their presence on the Balance sheet. Assets earn their keep by producing returns.

 Capital Equipment Explained in Context

-Business firms normally handle capital and non capital items differently in several areas:
+Business firms usually handle capital and non-capital items differently in several areas:

 The acquisition process